George L. Bartlett: Vietnam War

-Retirement
+Retirement and death

 Upon his retirement from the Marines after 36 years of service during three wars, Bartlett remained in Washington, D.C., and worked for American Gas Association until January 1979.
 He was then contacted by then-Commandant of the Marine Corps, General Robert H. Barrow with offer to run the Marine Corps Association.
 Bartlett accepted the job and served as its Executive Director for next ten years.
 During his tenure, he was responsible for the rebuilding of the association, including buildings, bookstore; established two new magazines, and life insurance program.
 The Bartlett Hall at Marine Corps Base Quantico, Virginia, was named in his honor on November 10, 1986.

 Bartlett retired for second time in January 1989 and became active in skiing and travelling, visiting Galápagos Islands, Australia, Africa, China, Tibet, and Scandinavia.
 He also regularly participated in the 18 air shows at Marine Corps Air Station Cherry Point and took part in the flight aboard on B-25 "Panchito" in May 2014 at the age of 89.
-He now resided in Potomac, Maryland, with his wife Dorothy Pryor of Palo Alto, California.
-They had together two sons: James and William.
+He later resided in Potomac, Maryland, with his second wife Donna who were married in 1995.
+He was married to his first wife, Dorothy Pryor of Palo Alto, California from 1950 until 1980.
+They had two sons, James and William.

+Bartlett died on December 19, 2024, at the age of 100.